 What is a Studio Master?

 A Studio Master download is the highest quality music file available anywhere.
+The files are also known as HD, high definition, hi-res or high resolution.
 It allows you the listener to hear a recording exactly the way the original artist and producer intended it to sound, before it was altered to fit on a CD or squashed down to MP3 size.

 Read on for a bit of the history of the Studio Master and for a more technical insight into what makes it sound so good.